-2019 was a big one.
-Not only did Martin Scorsese make his dunk on the MCU giants, stoking years worth of online discourse, and the R-rated flick made a splash to the tune of one billion dollars, the movies themselves were actually pretty great.
+What are the best 2019 movies?
+Not only did Martin Scorsese make his dunk on the MCU movies, stoking years worth of online discourse, and the R-rated flick made a splash to the tune of one billion dollars, the movies themselves were actually pretty great.

-Indie darlings got their chance to shine with some stunning directorial debuts, there were new additions to the grandest blockbuster series in the world, including what could be its greatest hit ever, and world cinema made a splash at the Academy Awards with a vindicating win for Parasite making a case for Bong Joon-Ho as one of the industry’s greats.
+Some of the best movies were drama movies; we had some stunning directorial debuts; there were new Marvel movies added to the grandest blockbuster in the world, including what could be its greatest hit ever, and world cinema made a splash at the Academy Awards.

 Awards and statistics aside, though, 2019 was a bumper year, bringing films that serve as remarkable examples of their genre in most genres you can think of.
 And while there might have been some stinkers along the way (Tom Hooper, we’re sorry, we’re still not willing to forgive you for Cats), it was an exemplary year for cinema, and it will take a lot to the top.
-Here are our favourite films from 2019.
+Here are the best 2019 movies.

 What are the best 2019 movies?

 - Avengers: Endgame

 - Marriage Story